ashsams18/Deep-Learning-Challenge/AlphabetSoup_REPORT.md

-For the 2nd optimization, 2 more hidden layers were added and the number of Epochs was increased to 150.
+For the 2nd optimization (2_AlphabetSoupCharity_Optimzation), 2 more hidden layers were added and the number of Epochs was increased to 150.
 This further improved the accuracy to = 73.07%

 ![2.PNG](Images/2nd_Optimisation.PNG)